HTTP-RPC/Kilo/README.md

 public static <E> Set<E> setOf(E... elements) { ... }
 ```

 They offer an alternative to similar methods defined by the `List`, `Map`, and `Set` interfaces, which produce immutable instances and do not permit `null` values.
-The following immutable variants are also provided:
+The following immutable variants are provided as well:

 ```java
 public static <E> List<E> immutableListOf(E... elements) { ... }